Edwin Lutyens: Works

 The bulk of Lutyens's early work consisted of private houses in an Arts and Crafts style, strongly influenced by Tudor architecture and the vernacular styles of south-east England.
 This was the most innovative phase of his career.
 Important works of this period include Munstead Wood, Tigbourne Court, Orchards and Goddards in Surrey, Deanery Garden and Folly Farm in Berkshire, Overstrand Hall in Norfolk and Le Bois des Moutiers in France.

+Munstead Wood, a house in Surrey, was designed by Edwin Lutyens and completed in 1896.
+It is considered the first project in which Lutyens fully expressed his personal qualities as a designer.
+The house balances the sweep of its roof with high, buttressed chimneys, and offsets small doorways with long strips of windows.
+The building established his professional reputation.
+Following Munstead Wood, Lutyens produced a series of notable country houses in which he adapted various historical styles to meet the requirements of contemporary domestic architecture.

-After about 1900 this style gave way to a more conventional Classicism, a change of direction which had a profound influence on wider British architectural practice.
+After about 1900 his style gave way to a more conventional Classicism, a change of direction which had a profound influence on wider British architectural practice.
 His commissions were of a varied nature from private houses to two churches for the new Hampstead Garden Suburb in London to Julius Drewe's Castle Drogo near Drewsteignton in Devon and on to his contributions to India's new imperial capital, New Delhi (where he worked as chief architect with Herbert Baker and others).
 Here he added elements of local architectural styles to his classicism, and based his urbanisation scheme on Mughal water gardens.
 He also designed the Hyderabad House for the last Nizam of Hyderabad, as his Delhi palace and planned the layout for the Janpath and Rajpath roads.